yasserare/notes/README.md

     * Packet mangling:
     * IP address:
     * Ports:
+    	- write meaning here
+      	- install ufw using apt, enable it using `sudo ufw enable`, allow a specific port using `sudo ufw allow 4242/tcp or (4242/udp)`
+        - sudo ufw status is also a useful cool command.
+# hostname:
+    * Research its purpose.
+    * use `hostname` to display the current hostname.
+    * use `sudo hostname new-hostname`  to temporarily change the current sessions hostname.
+    * to change the hostname forever, edit the files: `/etc/hostname` and `/etc/hosts`.
+# groups and users:
+    * Create a new group: sudo groupadd nameofthegroup.
+    * Add users to a group, sudo usermod -aG groupsname user.
+    * Create a user: sudo adduser nameofthenewuser.
 # cron script:
 	* Wall: simply a command to that enables you to show a message to all users.
  	* To stop a cronta: run `crontab -e` => delete the crontab command => save.